EdgeNet-project/edgenet-project.github.io/index.md

 Kubernetes Dashboard and `kubectl` command-line tool.
 EdgeNet provides Ubuntu 16.04 worker nodes to its users.

+# Maintenance Notice December 17

+EdgeNet will be moving to a new head node the week of December 18.
+Configuration files will be invalid (new ones can be obtained from the portal), and the number of nodes will be sharply reduced until nodes are re-attached to the new head node.

 # Status

-As of June 2018, EdgeNet is under active development.
+As of Decemeber 2018, EdgeNet is under active development.
 A prototype with around 30 worker nodes from around the world is accessible to the public via the [EdgeNet Portal](https://sundewcluster.appspot.com/).
 Please see [our space on GitHub](https://github.com/EdgeNet-Project)